 Office of Nursing Education & Professional Development

-To ensure nurses have the competencies and skills to provide excellence in care related to recent advances in research, technology and new treatment options, the department of Nursing Education & Professional Development promotes a broad array of opportunities for professional growth.
+To ensure that nurses have the competencies and skills to provide excellence in care related to recent advances in research, technology and new treatment options, the Office of Nursing Education & Professional Development promotes a broad array of opportunities for professional growth.

 Office of Nursing Informatics

 Cleveland Clinic's Office of Nursing Informatics is a dynamic group that supports evidence-based nursing practice and quality patient outcomes through technology-based solutions to improve nursing communication, aid in electronic medical record documentation and increase the efficiency of nursing care for patients.